Can cities be addiction-proof by design?

 Now stop right there and think about that.
 A rich physical and social environment was enough to overpower one of the most addictive drugs ever.
 The earlier experiments with rats in isolation showed how a drug can overpower all other instincts, including survival.
 Now Rat Park had shown that powerful though it was, the drug was not the cause of addiction.
 The cause was the cage.

 A later experiment really drove this point home.
 Alexander's team took away the regular water and got all the rats addicted: those in isolation as well as in Rat Park.
 But every few days, they gave all the rats a choice day, where they could choose between plain water and sweet morphine water.
 The rats in isolation used the morphine water more than ever on the choice days, but something really interesting happened in Rat Park.
 The rats preferred regular water on choice days, even though consuming less morphine water put them through withdrawal.
-They were twitching and suffering, but that was their choice when they had other routes and a great place to live for.
+They were twitching and suffering, but that was their choice when they had other rats and a great place to live for.

 In his Ted talk, Johann Hari gives multiple lines of evidence that we're not so different from rats.
 In his view, the war on drugs actually promotes rather than fights addiction.
 It literally cages people for drug use.
 Then, through the stigma of a felony conviction, it cuts them off from easy access to jobs, places to live and normal society.
 It is making the problem worse, not better.

-Moreover, in Portugal, where politicians were brave enough to end the war on drugs, drug deaths declined 50% in the same time frame that they exploded threefold in the U. S. What Portugal did was take the money that would have gone to enforcement and put it in programs to get addicts, jobs, housing, medical attention and social contact.
+Moreover, in Portugal, where politicians were brave enough to end the war on drugs, drug deaths declined 50% in the same time frame that they exploded threefold in the U. S. What Portugal did was take the money that would have gone to enforcement and put it in programs to get addicts jobs, housing, medical attention and social contact.

 Hari subtitled his best seller, Chasing the Scream, "The Opposite of Addiction is Connection."
 Hari shares Rat Park creator Bruce Alexander's view that what causes addiction is mainly the many forces in our lives that cut us off from each other.